RIZAPORT® (formerly RHB-103) is a proprietary oral fast dissolving thin film formulation of rizatriptan for the treatment of migraine.

 RIZAPORT® is being co-developed with Montreal-based IntelGenx Corp. following an August 2010 RedHill-IntelGenx co-development agreement.
 RIZAPORT® is planned to be indicated for the treatment of acute migraines.

 In November 2015 RedHill and IntelGenx announced that Germany's BfArM granted marketing authorization of RIZAPORT® (RHB-103) 5mg and 10mg.
 The national approval of RIZAPORT® in Germany was granted under the European Decentralized Procedure (DCP), in which Germany served as the Reference Member State.
 This authorization is the first national marketing approval of RIZAPORT®.
 Marketing authorization in Luxemburg, the Concerned Member State, is expected to follow.

-A first commercialization agreement was signed with Grupo JUSTE S.A.Q.F for Spain and additional potential territories.
+A first commercialization agreement was signed with Grupo JUSTE S.A.Q.F for Spain.
 RedHill also recently entered in to a commercialization agreement with Pharmatronic Co. for S. Korea.

 In March 2013, RedHill and IntelGenx submitted a New Drug Application (NDA) to the FDA seeking marketing approval of RIZAPORT®, following a positive Pre-NDA meeting with the FDA and a successful bioequivalence study.
 The pivotal bioequivalence clinical trial demonstrated the bioequivalence between RedHill’s oral thin-film RIZAPORT® and Merck & Co.’s Maxalt-MLT®.